 Plans to restore a Garry Oak meadow in honour of former Metchosin councillor, Moralea Milne—who passed away suddenly in 2018—are being given a helping hand by the division's Restoration of Natural Systems (RNS) students and Program Director Dr. Val Schaefer.

 A graduate of the RNS diploma program in 2002, Moralea was the founder of the Devonian Volunteer Group, dedicated to removing invasive species in Devonian Regional Park for the past 17 years.
 She also served as a member of the Metchosin Environmental Select Committee for 14 years.
 Moralea lived by her philosophy that “any decision I make has been, and always will be, filtered for its effect on the environment.”

-The Garry Oak Meadow is located on traditional Sc’ianew territory, near the Metchosin Farmer’s Market, and is an increasingly rare example of a native ecosystem that prevailed prior to European colonization.
-Garry Oak meadow lands provide homes for a variety of unique plants, animals, and insects that are now subject to habitat loss due to invasive species and land development.
-Less than 5% of the original ecosystem remains.
+The Garry Oak meadow is located on traditional Sc’ianew territory, near the Metchosin Farmer’s Market, and is an increasingly rare example of a native ecosystem that prevailed prior to European colonization.
+Garry Oak meadow lands provide homes for a variety of unique plants, animals and insects that are now subject to habitat loss due to invasive species and land development.
+Less than 5 per cent of the original ecosystem remains.

 - Posted Feb.
 27, 2019